Exploring the world of guppy care is a delightful experience that I’m always eager to share.

 • Cleaning — Filter your aquarium water continually and clean the tank with a 25% water change (conditioned) weekly for optimum health.

-Healthy guppies should actively swim around the tank more towards the surface.
-If you find your guppy lethargically swimming near the bottom of the tank, it could be ill.
+It could be ill if you find your guppy lethargically swimming near the bottom of the tank.
 Occasionally, a lethargic guppy can be a sign of pregnancy.

 How do you maintain guppies?